SAR (Synthetic Aperture Radar)-Lupe Constellation

 In the absence of an instrument description (the SAR-Lupe mission is classified), some general observational objectives/features are provided:

-XSAR of SAR-Lupe is observing in X-band (center frequency of 9.65 GHz corresponding to a wavelength of 3.1 cm).
+XSAR of SAR-Lupe is observing in X-band (centre frequency of 9.65 GHz corresponding to a wavelength of 3.1 cm).

 • Global observation coverage capability